Headshot Main - Edited.jpeg

 True to her name, has studied vocal Hindustani Classical music.
 She started painting on a whim, mainly to decorate her own home.
 Encouraged by friends and family, she started to sell her work through art shows and private sales.
 She hopes that her love of color and form comes through in her work.

-Sangeeta presently serves as Global Ambassador for Edu-Girls Inc. a Washington D.C. based non-profit organization whose mission is to educate and empower underprivileged girls.
+Combining her artistic passions with a strong commitment to social impact, Sangeeta presently serves on the Board of Edu-Girls Inc. a Washington D.C. based non-profit organization whose mission is to educate and empower underprivileged girls.

 20% from all art sales is donated to Edu-GIRLS Inc.